zaiisao/Documentation/en/Interactive Broadcast/1_to_1_class_overview.md

 ## Technical solutions

-Agora recommends using the following SDKs or services to implement a One-to-one Online Classroom scenario.
+Agora recommends using the following SDKs or services to implement a One-to-one Classroom scenario.
 ![](https://web-cdn.agora.io/docs-files/1582862848646)

 | SDK | Function |